fraktalfan/TrayMenu/README.md

 To include the Windows system folders "Desktop" and "Start menu" there is the setting "Include" in the "Settings" menu since version 1.1.

 ## Updates

+### Version 1.6 (15.08.2023)

+* Changed: Reworked Menu "Settings > Menu colors": Custom colors can now be saved as presets.
+* Changed the way to "forget" a remembered menu folder: Right-click it in the "Settings > Select folder" menu and select "Forget".

 ### Version 1.5 (10.08.2023)